-What if our partner were one of those players who "Couldn't bid because I only had 4 points"?
-Now we'd play in 1NT (having opened and closed the auction with that call), and we'd soon see what Schopenhauer had in mind when he said pleasure was the absence of pain.
+What if our partner were one of those players who "Couldn't bid because I only had 6 points"?
+Now we'd play in 1NT (after opening and closing the auction with that call), and we'd soon see what Schopenhauer had in mind when he said pleasure was the absence of pain.

-Against 1NT West decides to lead the ◆10.
+Against 1NT West decides to lead the $\bullet$ 10.
 As an aside, it is often better to lead from a sequential holding than a broken suit.
 This explains why West prefers a Diamond lead to a Heart even though his Hearts are stronger than his Diamonds.

-East takes the first three Diamond tricks and then leads from his sequence: the ▼J. This neatly skewers our ▼K and, no matter what we do, His Majesty the King suffers the fate of royal execution.
-Having taken four Heart tricks West cashes the ◆9 and the ◆A. At this point East-West graciously allow us to mop up the last four tricks for three down.
+East takes the first three Diamond tricks and then leads from his sequence - the $\forall J$ .
+This neatly skewers our $\forall K$ and, no matter what we do, His Majesty the King suffers the fate of royal execution.
+Having taken four Heart tricks West cashes the $\diamond 9$ and the $\diamond A$ .
+At this point East-West graciously allow us to mop up the last four tricks for three down.

-"It's not my fault!" claims North, defensively, if somewhat inaccurately, "I couldn't bid, I only had 4 points and a wretched Spade suit".
+"It's not my fault!" claims North, defensively, if somewhat inaccurately, "I couldn't bid, I only had 6 points and a wretched Spade suit".